sod09/nology_calculator/README.md

 This was my first vanilla JavaScript project on the nology course.

-I used hard code HTML to create my calculator and JavaScript for it's functionality.
+I used semantic HTML and BEM to create my calculator then JavaScript for it's functionality.

-I used event listeners to activate the buttons and functions to calculate.
+I used event listeners to activate the buttons and functions to make the calculator operational.

 <img src="./calc_screenshot.png" alt="image of my calculator project">